csamuel6/6310_P3/README.md

 Installation, Compilation, and Execution of the HeatedEarth Simulator:
 ===============

 1. Open the tarball in a directory of your choosing.
 2. Using phpAdmin, import the HeatedEarth.sql file from the extracted folder and press Go.
 (This will create the necessary database schema.)
-3.	cd into the folder that holds the source code
-4.	cd into the src folder
-5. Run the following command from the terminal: javac -d bin/src/EarthSim/*.java
+3. Go into the bin folder and execute the command:  java -cp "./:*.jar:*" EarthSim.main.Demo -g (Geographic Precision digits) -p (Data Precision percentage) -t (Temporal Precision percentage)
-6. Then run this command: java -classpath ".;*;*.jar" EarthSim.main.Demo -p 2 -t 100 -g 100
+Example command:  java -cp "./:*.jar:*" EarthSim.main.Demo -p 2 -t 100 -g 100